 My first job was at the Carrier Foundation, in central Jersey, as a general staff psychiatrist.
 At that time, Carrier was the third largest private psychiatric hospital in the country.
 Being a tertiary referral center, during my three years there, there wasn’t much that I didn’t see.

 I then left Carrier to start a private practice.
 I also joined the medical staff of Robert Wood Johnson Somerset (formerly, Somerset Medical Center) in 1993.
 First I treated patients on the General Psychiatric Unit and over that first year, I transitioned to working on their Eating Disorders Unit.

-I was the Medical Director of the Eating Disorders Unit for 22 years and have been Chief of Psychiatry at the hospital since 1999.
+I was the Medical Director of the Eating Disorders Unit for 22 years and served as Chief of Psychiatry at the hospital from 1999 to 2018.

 I had the best of both worlds.
 The first half of my day, I enjoyed the excitement of the hospital.
 When I walked onto the Eating Disorders Unit each morning, I truly never knew what to expect.
 Then the second half of my day (and first half of my night), I would go to my private office in Hillsborough, which was somewhat more predictable.

 Given the changing climate of hospital environments, I thought the time was right for me to leave, so in 2017, I decided to focus exclusively on my private practice.